Danny999999999/notes-on-programming-language-design/slides/module_04_datatypes_and_recursion/module_04_datatypes_and_recursion.md

 One thing we've glossed over but will cover later: operators in Haskell are just functions.

 You can actually add more operators if you want.
-You just tell it the associativity, the precedence, and what function you want it to call when the operator is used.
+You just tell it the associativity, the precedence, and what you want it to do.

 They have types, and behind the scenes, Haskell just maps them to a function.